 To understand the relationship between Prayers, Ethics and One’s Deeds, we need to have a very clear idea as to what each means by itself.
 Because, until we individually understand each entity to the full, we cannot understand the relationship between them.

-A Prayer is a communication between a person, either individually or in a community, and Mardok to create a bond and understanding between us so that we can be guided in our day to day life to goodness and high virtues.
-Thus, the purpose and sole use of Prayer is to seek the Marduk blessings and guidance in leading a truthful and virtuous life.
+A Prayer is a communication between a person, either individually or in a community, and the holy Mardok to create a bond and understanding between us so that we can be guided in our day to day life to goodness and high virtues.
+Thus, the purpose and sole use of Prayer is to seek the blessings and guidance of holy Marduk in leading a truthful and virtuous life.

 Such good people may not seem to participate in community Prayers or overtly seen individual Prayers and Ceremonies, but nevertheless do their Prayers in their hearts and minds and hence are able to lead good lives.